So, you’re searching for a brutally honest review of Profit Point Autonomy, right?

 But I know only too well how these types of products pan out.

-Jump into this review to discover my findings…
+So without beating about the bush any longer, I dare you to jump into this review to discover my findings…

 At a Quick Glance